Search

 Excluding with - prefix

 Prefix a value with - to exclude that identifier.
-This is useful when you want to remove a class that has been applied internally by a component.
+Use this to remove a class that has been applied internally by a component.

 {/* Exclude set="plain" (set--plain) that MyButton applies by default */}